Shopify/shopify_app/docs/shopify_app/authentication.md

 # Authentication

-The Shopify App gem implements [OAuth 2.0](https://shopify.dev/tutorials/authenticate-with-oauth) to get [access tokens](https://shopify.dev/concepts/about-apis/authentication#api-access-modes).
+The Shopify App gem implements [OAuth 2.0](https://shopify.dev/tutorials/authenticate-with-oauth) to get [session tokens](https://shopify.dev/concepts/about-apis/authentication#api-access-modes).
 These are used to authenticate requests made by the app to the Shopify API.

 By default, the gem generates an embedded app frontend that uses [Shopify App Bridge](https://shopify.dev/tools/app-bridge) to fetch [session tokens](https://shopify.dev/concepts/apps/building-embedded-apps-using-session-tokens).
 Session tokens are used by the embedded app to make authenticated requests to the app backend.